marklogic-community/RunDMC/README.txt

 LICENSE

-  All original code in this repository is Copyright MarkLogic 2010-2012.
+  All original code in this repository is Copyright MarkLogic 2010-2014.
 All Rights Reserved.
 It is made available for your use via an Apache 2.0 license (http://www.apache.org/licenses/LICENSE-2.0.html)

 SETUP NOTES

+  The application assumes a single MarkLogic Database, with 3 app servers (Public/Main, API, Draft), a WebDAV server, and an XDBC server.

+  The default ports for each environment (product, staging, development) are listed in the /config/server-urls.xml file.
+If you desire to remove the port #s from the URLs for docs and developer, you can front the entire application with a web server that will proxy and rewrite URLs (Like apache or nginx).

   Main server (like developer.marklogic.com):
     App server root should be set to the root of this distribution, on the filesystem.
 The URL rewriter should be set to "/controller/url_rewrite.xqy".